 Treating Spider Mites on Boxwoods

 Once you have identified the problem, it’s time to ask yourself how to get rid of spider mites on boxwood.
 There are several biological controls that are natural and non-toxic.
 These include predators such as:

 It can be difficult to seduce these insects to your ailing plant, so a better method of boxwood spider mite control might be horticultural oil.
-Used in spring and every 3 weeks, this non-toxic oil can quell populations of spider mites quickly.
+Used in spring and every three weeks, this non-toxic oil can quell populations of spider mites quickly.
 Insecticidal soaps also have some effectiveness.
 In especially bad infestations, you may have to resort to a miticide.
 Use caution and read all instructions before using any chemical-based formula.